Shreveport, Louisiana: Highways and roads

 Shreveport's past reflects the need for mass transit and public roads.
 As far back as the 1870s, residents used mule-drawn street cars that were converted to electric motorized cars by 1890.
 Commuter rail systems in Shreveport flourished for many decades, and rail car lines extended out to rural areas.
 In 1930 trolleys and rail cars began to be replaced by buses, although motor buses did not finally replace all trolley service until the 1960s.
 In the 1960s, the Interstate Highway System came to the area with the construction of Interstate 20.

 The local public transportation provider, SporTran, provides moderately extensive bus service throughout Shreveport and Bossier City.
 Sportran operates seven days a week on seventeen bus routes (five night routes) from 6:00 a.m. to 1:00 am, with no night service on Sunday.
 The highway system has a cross-hair and loop freeway structure similar to that of Texas cities like Houston and Dallas.
 The loop consists of the Outer Loop Freeway Interstate 220 on the north and the Inner Loop Freeway, Louisiana Highway 3132, on the south, forming approximately an 8 mi semi-loop around downtown.
-Another loop is formed by the Bert Kouns Industrial Loop (Louisiana Highway 526) and circles further south, bisecting Interstate 49.
+Another loop is formed by the Bert Kouns Industrial Loop (Louisiana Highway 526) and circles further south, crossing Interstate 49.
 I-49 now extends north to Interstate 30 in Arkansas, though there is a gap in I-49 within Shreveport.

 Shreveport lies along the route of the proposed Interstate 69 North American Free Trade Agreement (NAFTA) superhighway that will link Canada, the U.S. industrial Midwest, Texas, and Mexico.

 Airports

 Shreveport is served by two airports.
-The larger is Shreveport Regional Airport (SHV), established in 1952, and is served by Allegiant Air (to Las Vegas, Los Angeles, Daytona Beach (starting June 2, 2022), Destin/Fort Walton Beach (starting May 27, 2022) and Orlando), American Airlines (to Dallas/Ft.
-Worth and Charlotte), Delta Air Lines (to Atlanta), and United Airlines (as United Express) (to Houston and Denver).
+The larger is Shreveport Regional Airport (SHV), established in 1952, and is served by Allegiant Air, American Airlines, Delta Air Lines, and United Airlines (as United Express).
 The smaller airport, Shreveport Downtown Airport (DTN), was built in 1931 and is located north of the Downtown Business District along the Red River.
 It is currently a general aviation and reliever airport, but was originally Shreveport's commercial airport.